Peshikan’s books: Stranger, Shadows of Invisible Dogs and Filiad

 Filiad, a novel published on Amazon and Smashwords.

-The author found it challenging that though many have tried so few have contrived to turn an unflinching “novelistic eye” on, let alone hold the gaze of, this so exclusively human horror.
+The author found it challenging that though many have tried, so few have contrived to turn an unflinching “novelistic eye” on, let alone hold the gaze of, this so exclusively human horror.
 To his knowledge, no one has braved it to write from this standpoint, at least not at such soul-magnifying close range, following every wince and shiver as well as the grins and spasms, in this case, Slavic, soul—from an initial epiphany, in a work of art.